Credentialing Process to become a Registered Dietitian

 - Produce graduates committed to the dietetics profession.

-b) Over a three-year period, a minimum of 70% of graduates will be active members of at least one professional organization.
+b) A minimum of 70% of graduates will be active members of at least one professional organization.

 Program outcomes data are available upon request.
 Send requests to the Dietetic Internship Director: